waltsupo/series/README.md

 Move to `server`-folder and run `npm i`

+Move to `client`-folder and run `npm i`

 ## Running in development

 In project root folder:

-`docker-compose -f env/docker-compose.dev.yml up -d` to start up development server
+`docker-compose -f env/docker-compose.dev.yml up` to start up development server (add `-d`-flag to end if you wan to run containers in detached mode)

 `docker-compose -f env/docker-compose.dev.yml down` to shutdown development server

+## Running in production

+Production guidelines and configurations coming soon